SeRViCE-Lab/CASE_LabVIEW_Code/README.md

 **Authors: Olalekan Ogunmolu, Xuejun Gu, Steve Jiang, Nicholas Gans**

 ###Maintainer: Olalekan P. Ogunmolu
-This code is the implementation of my [paper](http://arxiv.org/pdf/1506.04787v1) which will be presented at the 2015 IEEE Conference on Automation Science and Engineering in Gothenburg, Sweden.
+This code is the implementation of my [paper](http://lakehanne.github.io/downloads/CASE2015_Soft_Robot.pdf) which was presented at the 2015 IEEE Conference on Automation Science and Engineering in Gothenburg, Sweden.

 ###Abstract
 We present an initial examination of a novel approach to accurately position a patient during head and neck intensity modulated radiotherapy (IMRT).
 Position-based visual-servoing of a radio-transparent soft robot is used to control the flexion/extension cranial motion of a manikin head.
 A Kinect RGB-D camera is used to measure head position and the error between the sensed and desired position is used to control a pneumatic system which regulates pressure within